 Thus, the concept of an Ethics in Engineering Speaker Series was born.
 After having partnered with several other interested students, my team and I have drafted an attainable speaker series concept to bring the ethical conversation back to campus.
 The plan is to partner the series with the freshman general engineering seminar class (known as GE 1000).
 These classes often feature speaker series within their curriculum, and attendance is used in calculating students' grades.
 Additionally, since they are merely seminar classes, they are most likely to allow for a more malleable curriculum.

 Currently, my project is still in the early stages of networking and development, since I believe that in order for any project to be successful, there must exist a strong group of officers willing to commit time and energy into advancing the project.
 This is especially critical for my project since having a widespread network would grant us access to more professors who would ultimately be the speakers in our series.
 In time, our intentions are to grow a network of students (in progress), grow a network of professors, pitch the idea to the College of Engineering and partner with GE 1000 to bring the speaker series to campus.

 About the Millennium Fellow

-Gianluca Mennuti is a second-generation Italian-American whose character has been shaped by instilled values of hard work, commitment to family, and moral responsibility.
-As a sophomore studying Mechanical Engineering, Gianluca always knew that his eventual line of work would impact the greater society around him, but his entire perspective has changed since this past June, during which Gianluca spent a month studying abroad at the UN Office in Geneva.
+I am a second-generation Italian-American whose character has been shaped by instilled values of hard work, commitment to family, and moral responsibility.
+As a sophomore studying Mechanical Engineering, I always knew that my eventual line of work would impact the greater society around me, but my entire perspective has changed since this past June, during which I spent a month studying abroad at the UN Office in Geneva.
 With emerging technologies such as lethal autonomous weapons systems, engineers have incredible potential to shift the global balance of power, and as such must consider the consequences of the work they do.